redsymbol/faws/README.md

 By default, some intelligence is applied.
 If you specify "available", and the AMI is in state "failed", it will never be available;
 ami-waiton exits with a error code.
-If you specifiy "pending", and it reaches "available", it returns immediately with a success code; the rationale is that "ami-waiton AMI_ID pending" really means, "wait until it is in the pending state, or better."
+If you specifiy "pending", and the current state is "available", it returns immediately with a success code; the rationale is that "ami-waiton AMI_ID pending" really means, "wait until it is in the pending state, or better."

 If you'd like this magic disabled, use the --dumb option.
 This will strictly interpret the state argument.